open-source-tabletop/devils-bluff/missions.md

 ---

+## Victory Points

 In addition to scoring Victory Points (VP) as explained in each mission - you also score additional Victory Points for the following:

-- 1VP for scoring the first kill in the game.
+- 2VP for scoring the first kill in the game.
-- 1VP for killing an enemy Legend model.
+- 2VP for killing an enemy Legend model.
-- 2VP for killing an enemy Leader.
+- 3VP for killing an enemy Leader.

 ---

 ## Stake A Claim

-In the chaos of the earthquake lots of sites were abandoned, leaving valuable resources to be claimed by the first group able to backup that claim with sufficient force.
+There are many areas of Solitude which become abandoned, a rival gang may be driven off leaving the area uncontested, or the wild dust storms may so thoroughly wreck the buildings that the denizens seek shelter elsewhere.
+Whatever the reason it never takes long for word to spread and the spoils go to those that can take it first.

 #### Setup

-After setting up the terrain, both players draw a card then, starting with the winner, players alternate placing 6 **Recovery Objectives** around thr battlefield.
-These must be at least 6 inches from the table edges and from any other objective marker.
+After setting up the terrain both players draw a card then, starting with the winner, players alternate placing 6 **Recovery Objectives** around the battlefield.
+These must be at least 9 inches from the table edges and 6 inches from any other objective marker.
 Players draw again, with the winner choosing one of the table edges, the other player takes the opposing table edge.
 Each player may place an entry point anywhere on their table edge.

 #### Objectives